riffAt2013/CSE327_SEC4_WEATHER_WEBAPP/README.md

 # CSE327_SEC4_WEATHER_WEBAPP
+initial information:
-weather application based on recommendations from the weather
+Weather web application for clothuing recommendatioin based on current weather and a rich marketplace for buying clothing